c-simmons/invoca-utils/README.md

 # Invoca::Utils

-A public collection of helpers used in multiple project.
+A public collection of helpers used in multiple projects

 ## Installation